All Episodes

 So I'm really proud of my university for prioritizing the safety of its students and arresting these protesters.

-Alright, let's get your take.
+All right, let's get your take.

 I'm sure you're not liking any of it.

-Well, thank you for having me, Sean.
+Yes, well, thank you for having me, Sean.

 It means a lot.

-I think the video speaks to themselves.
+I think the video speaks in itself.

 I mean, I've been on the ground in New York City.

-I've been reporting for the leadership institute's campus reform on violence, the anti Semitism, everything in between that these pro Hamas protesters have been pushing.
+I've been reporting for the Leadership Institute's campus reform on violence, the anti-Semitism, everything in between that these pro-Hamas protesters have been pushing.

 They've had college professors and administrators telling them specifically what to think as opposed to what higher education is supposed to do.

-Higher education, it's supposed to encourage students to prepare for their futures.
+Higher education, it's supposed to encourage students to prepare for their futures, think how to think critically, and promote a diversity of thought.

-But instead, as I reported on in New York, just at Fordham yesterday, students they're just being radicalized to the point where they're just conformists at this point.
+But instead, as I reported on in New York, just at Fordham yesterday, students, they're just being radicalized to the point where they're just conformists at this point.

-I was denied entry into the Gaussian Solidarity Encampment because I was reporting the facts for what they are.
+At Columbia, I was denied entry into the Gaza Solidarity Encampment because I was reporting the facts for what they are, and the groups don't like that.

-Um and and she's experiencing the same thing.
+It was Alexis McAdams who I was referring to earlier, and she's experiencing the same thing.

-I mean, at a lot of these campuses, is if you're Jewish, they're telling you not to show up to school.
+I mean, at a lot of these campuses, if you're Jewish, they're telling you not to show up to school.

-Is are we living back in the nineteen thirties now?
-'Cause that's what it's beginning to feel like.
+Because that's what it's beginning to feel like.

-And even at the new school, just last week, last Thursday, I was recording the encampment from outside on a public sidewalk, and a group surrounded me, they started yelling chants at me and almost forced me into the street with oncoming traffic.
+And even at the new school, just last week, last Thursday, I was recording the encampment from outside on a public sidewalk.

-Thank God the light changed and the traffic stopped, but I could have seriously been hurt just because I was doing my job.
+But I could have seriously been hurt just because I was doing my job.

 And at the end of the day, it really just falls onto the shoulders of administrators who either choose not to act or don't know how to act.

-They are the ones who are refusing to keep our campuses safe and secure, so students like me can go about their daily lives without the fear of just living.
+So students like me can go about their daily lives without the fear of just living.

 Yeah, it's really scary.

-It's uh such a scary time for kids.
+It's such a scary time for kids.

 I'm so grateful my kids are just getting out.

-Uh um, I really am.
+I really am.

-I pr I purposely keep my kids off.
+The stuff that they have told me, I purposely keep my kids off.

-Uh they're independent people, they live their own lives.
+They live their own lives.

-They don't want they don't want any part of it, and I don't really blame them.
+They don't want any part of it.

-Uh let's get your reaction.
+Let's get your reaction.

 What's going on out there?